joj-macho/joj-macho.github.io/tutorials/python/python-definitions-and-concepts.md

 - Special characters like "!, @, #, $, %" are not allowed.
 - Python keywords and function names should be avoided.

 Adhering to these rules ensures error-free code.
-Beyond rules, adopting common naming conventions, as outlined in <a href="https://peps.python.org/pep-0008/" target="_blank">PEP-8</a>, further improves code readability:
+Beyond rules, adopting common naming conventions, as outlined in [PEP-8](https://peps.python.org/pep-0008/){:target='_blank'}, further improves code readability:

 - Use lowercase letters for variable names.
 - Separate words in variable names with underscores.